Where most WordPress problems actually come from

 When feedback is easy to share, visibility into real user experience improves.

-These two areas work together.
+These two areas support each other.

 Connecting the ideas in practice